chuanqisun/micro-controller-programming/week10/notes.md

 - Single threaded tasks carry much more risk.
 Mother-mold -> Mold -> Cast is a linear process, and any failure in the chain causes big overhauls.
 It's worth being more cautious and validating the designs as we go.
 - There are emotional factors at play.
 One of my 3D printing tasks was near finish when I realized that I should have added fillet on the interface.
 I couldn't stop the job because I fell victim to the sunk cost fallacy.
 - I mistakely flipped the positive/negative relation, even when I was fully aware of such fallacy.
 Sometimes, it's better to have others check your work than trusting your own brain.
+- The "table of contents" show how important pipelining is.
+Imagine doing this in a single thread, it would take 40+ hours.

 ## Appendix